mehulagg/gitlab/doc/user/application_security/terminology/index.md

 error or weakness, and don't describe where the error is located (see [finding](#finding)).
 Each vulnerability maps to a unique finding.

 Vulnerabilities exist in the default branch.
 Findings (see [finding](#finding)) are all potential vulnerability items scanners identify in MRs/feature branches.
-Only after merging to default does a finding become a vulnerability (object).
+Only after merging to default does a finding become a vulnerability.

 ### Vulnerability finding